reponseashimwe/air-pollution-beinjing/TASK.md

 Submit your predictions on Kaggle by clicking Submit Predictions on the competition page.
 You can make up to 10 submissions per day

 NB: Submissions with a similarity score above 50% or AI-generated work will not be graded!
 The same applies to Kaggle submissions with the exact scores on the leaderboard.

+RUBRIC
+Criteria

+1. Exemplary
+   Provides a clear and detailed explanation of the approach.
+Includes: an overall strategy for handling time series data, justification for using RNNs/LSTMs, a plan for data exploration, preprocessing, and experimentation.
+Clearly outlines specific goals for the challenge, such as improving RMSE and testing multiple architectures.

+2. OutcomeData Exploration, Preprocessing, & Feature engineering 15 to >12.0 pts
+   Exemplary
+   Thorough exploration of the dataset with summary statistics and visualizations (e.g., line plots, histograms, handling missing values).
+Preprocessing includes handling missing data, creating input-output sequences, time windowing, etc. Each step is explained in detail.
+The code has explanations of the relevance of every preprocessing and feature engineering made to the performance of the model.
+Also, every plot/visualization has an explanation of what it's necessary and how it informs the process of building a good model.

+3. Model Design & Architecture
+   15 to >12.0 pts
+   Exemplary
+   Implements a well-optimized RNN/LSTM architecture.
+Details include the number of layers, units, activation functions, optimizers, learning rates, and loss functions.
+Justifies design choices and includes diagrams

+4. Results & Discussion
+   10 to >8.0 pts
+   Exemplary
+   Define RMSE and provide the formula.
+A thorough analysis of RMSE results and trends across experiments.
+Includes comparisons, visualizations (e.g., predictions vs. actual values), and error analysis (e.g., overfitting/underfitting).
+Explain why certain configurations performed better or worse.
+Makes mention of any of the challenges in RNNs like vanishing and exploding gradients and how it was addressed.

+5. Kaggle Private Leaderboard Score
+   20 pts
+   Exemplary
+   Kaggle Private score less than 3000